 Box Office/Concession Staff

 Interested in working at the Bohm Theatre?
+We hire from the pool of applications that we have on file.
 Please download and complete the employment application.
-You may mail the completed application to the Bohm Theatre (address above) or deliver the application in person.
+You may mail the completed application to the Bohm Theatre or deliver the application in person.

 If you love movies and live performances, and are pleased that Albion’s Historic Bohm Theatre is open for business again, then you should consider volunteering your time to help the theatre.
 There are little things that you can do, there are big things, and a number of things in between.
 As a thank you for volunteering with us, volunteers will be allowed to have one free popcorn and pop after their shift has concluded.
 They will also be allowed to watch a film or attend a live event for free.
 If you are interested, contact the Assistant Manager of the Bohm Theatre at email@example.com.
 If you prefer, you may call the office at (517) 343-2112.
 Interested volunteers may also fill out the contact form listed below and return it to the Assistant Manager.